 In the future, I might decide to paint it white, but for now I am going to enjoy this color scheme.
-It really cleaned up well, see the before (left) and after photo (right), just using some soap and water and scrubbing off some dark spots /areas.
+It really cleaned up well, see the before and after photos below, just using some soap and water and scrubbing off some dark spots /areas.
 Fortunately, it only has a couple of knicks on it.

 This size and color will perfectly meet my needs.
 Sometimes the pictures that sellers post don’t do the item justice.
 The color of the hutch is shown better by my camera on the right.
 I am glad I went to see it!